Mohamed Omar (footballer, born 1999)

-Mohamed Omar (born 22 January 1999) is a professional footballer who currently plays as a midfielder or a centre-back for San Antonio FC in the USL Championship.
+Mohamed Omar (Maxamed Cumar; born 22 January 1999) is a professional footballer who currently plays as a midfielder or a centre-back for Indy Eleven in the USL Championship.
 Born in Canada, he plays for the Somalia national team.

 Early life

 In 2013, he joined the Toronto FC Academy.
 He later moved to the United States to attend high school at the Berkshire School, also playing club soccer with Black Rock FC.
 He was named the top high school player in Massachusetts in 2017.
 He later spent some time training with Toronto FC II when he returned home over the summer.

 College career

 In 2018, he began attending the University of Notre Dame, where he played for the men's soccer team.
-He scored his first goal on September 6, 2019 against the Seattle Redhawks.
+He scored his first goal on September 6, 2019, against the Seattle Redhawks.
 In his senior year in 2021, he was named team captain.
 He helped Notre Dame to the semifinals of the 2021 NCAA Division I Men's Soccer Tournament, where they lost to the eventual champions Clemson Tigers in penalty kicks.